mc51/Clipster-Server/README.md

 Aug 23 20:43:15 ace systemd[1]: Started Clipster Server - A Multi Platform Cloud Clipboard.
 ```

-Now, you should be able to connect to your server with [Clipster-Desktop](https://github.com/mc51/Clipster-Desktop) or via browser using the URL `https://yourserver.com:9999`.
+Now, you should be able to connect to your server with [Clipster-Desktop](https://github.com/mc51/Clipster-Desktop),  [Clipster-Android](https://github.com/mc51/Clipster-Android) or via browser using the URL `https://yourserver.com:9999`.

 ## Credits

 Server based on [cloud-clipboard](https://github.com/krsoninikhil/cloud-clipboard).
 Running on [Django](https://www.djangoproject.com/) and served by [Gunicorn](https://gunicorn.org/).
+Static files served by [Whitenoise](http://whitenoise.evans.io/en/stable/).